Avicted/skogsnet_v2/README.md

 - **Graceful Shutdown:** Handles Ctrl+C or SIGTERM cleanly
 - **CSV Export:** Export all measurements to a CSV file with a single flag
 - **Configurable Logging:** Log to a file with log levels (info, warn, error)
-- **Web Dashboard:** Visualize measurements interactively with time range selection, dual axes, dark mode, and live updates
+- **Web Dashboard:** Visualize measurements with an interactive chart and time range selection
 - **Weather Data Integration:** Fetches current weather data from OpenMeteo API and displays it alongside measurements

 ## Requirements

 - Go 1.18 or newer
+- Serial device providing JSON-formatted temperature and humidity data

+- Optional:
+  - Node.js and npm (for building the web dashboard)

 ## Build